-In his free time, Dr. Harrell enjoys spending time with this wife and two small children.
+In his free time, Dr. Harrell enjoys spending time with his wife and two small children.
 He also enjoys hiking and mountain climbing.
 He has climbed Mt.
 Rainier twice as well as Aconcagua, the highest mountain in South America (22,840 feet).

-Woodbridge, VA Office
+Front Royal, VA Office